Holistic Physiotherapy

 • Increased self-awareness and confidence following the body’s cues; and

-• A toolbox of resources and practices that can be used to support performing artist well-being on a day-to-day basis, as well as tools for when things begin to go off the rails.
+• A toolbox of resources and practices that can be used to support well-being on a day-to-day basis, as well as tools for when things begin to go off the rails.

 I aim to provide all this within a compassionate therapeutic relationship that includes you as an active participant in your care, so that we can find the supports most impactful for you.